 It's no secret that people love to shop from easy-to-use websites.
-And it's no surprise that filtering is one of the top three profitable features of an eCommerce site.

 On an average, 30 percent of shoppers use filters.
 And, these folks also convert two to three times more than - people who never use filters.
 Clear sign that filtering is crucial business.